stadelmanma/garmin-run-tracker/README.md

 Additional features are being planned out, such as:
  * Populating elevation data based on lat, long position
- * Add logic to try and prevent duplicate files from being imported
  * Output various statistics like "Personal Bests"
  * Output other aggregate data like weekly mileage
  * Create static route map images using the lat/long positions